-Laser Technology applications includes several processes including but not limited to: Marking, Annealing, Ablation, Etching, Engraving, Scribing, Cutting, Drilling, Micro-machining. etc. These processes are used in development and manufacturing of aerospace, bio-medical, medical devices, semi-conductors, automotive and many other products.
-Laser offers consistent material processing and process control for some of the most stringent requirements.
+Laser Technology applications include several processes including but not limited to: Marking, Annealing, Ablation, Etching, Engraving, Scribing, Cutting, Drilling, Micro-machining. etc. These processes are used in the development and manufacturing of aerospace, bio-medical, medical devices, semiconductors, automotive, and many other products.
+Lasers offer consistent material processing and process control for some of the most stringent requirements.

 The use of laser marking has become widespread across every industry.
 The process offers versatility, high-definition coding, adding visual features to devices, and simple traceability for your products throughout their use.

-The results of laser marking are non-intrusive, cause no corrosion, and stand up to the tests of time.
+The results of laser marking from a laser marking machine are non-intrusive, cause no corrosion, and stand up to the tests of time.

 Types of Laser Processes

 Manufacturers and other industries rely on a wide range of laser processes, including: